Briefing

 Tool Use and Integration

 Pi ships a deliberately small tool core.
-Per its coding-agent README, that core is essentially four tools, Read, Write, Edit, and Bash, with the agent extending itself through TypeScript extensions and skills.
+Per its coding-agent README (opens in a new tab), that core is essentially four tools, Read, Write, Edit, and Bash, with the agent extending itself through TypeScript extensions and skills.
 That roughly lines up with what Claude Code offers at the basic level: file read/write, shell execution, code search, and test running.

 Pi's tool calling is reportedly compatible with the Model Context Protocol (MCP), and an MCP registry reference does appear in its ecosystem, which suggests MCP-style tools built for one agent can often work with the other with little change.